 In selecting R&D projects for adoption, due to budget restrictions and other reasons, it may be necessary to request applicants to revise their submitted research proposal plans.
 Furthermore, in implementing awarded R&D projects, please note that the expenditure/implementation period allocated to the project may need to be changed due to budget restrictions in the future.

-(d) Ineligible project proposals
+(5) Ineligible Project Proposals

 The following R&D projects are ineligible for funding under this program.